 There is no dress code, and people attend worship in a variety of attire.
 Our youth are casual and comfortable.
 The dress for our adults ranges from suits and ties to business casual.

 From September through June, we have Sunday services at 8:30 a.m. and 10 a.m.
 During the summer we have a combined service at 9:00 a.m.
-This year our summer services will begin on June 26th, through Sept 4th.
-Our 8:30 service is a more intimate and informal gathering lasting about 45 minutes.
+Our 8:30 a.m. service is a more intimate and informal gathering lasting about 45 minutes, for those on the go.
 Our 10:00 a.m. service, which lasts about an hour, has more music led by our choir and is more family oriented.
+We also have a more casual, youth-oriented service once a month at 4:30 p.m. on Sunday, called “Come As You Are.”

-We normally open the 10:00 a.m. service with a call to worship, announcements, a hymn, and a scripture reading.
-Those elements are followed by a children’s message at the front of the Church by one of the clergy, after which children proceed to Church School .
+Our typical 10:00 a.m. service opens with a call to worship, announcements, a hymn, and a scripture reading, followed by a children’s message at the front of the Church, after which children proceed to Church School.
 Your children can join the age-appropriate Church School class or stay with you.
-After children go to their classrooms, we have a period where we share our joys and concerns (no one is required to speak), another scripture reading, a minister’s message relating this reading to our daily lives, an offering, and closing music.
-As a visitor, you are not expected to participate in our offering, unless you desire to do so.
-This order of service is typical, but may be altered on any given Sunday if required by special occasions.
+After children go to their classrooms, we have a period where we share our joys and concerns (all are welcome, but no one is required to speak.)
+The sermon opens with another scripture reading, and then a member of the clergy gives a message relating this reading to our daily lives, followed by an offering, and closing music.
+As a visitor, you are welcome to participate in our offering if you desire to do so, but you need not feel an obligation to contribute.
+This order of service may be altered on any given Sunday to accommodate special occasions, such as music programs or holiday events.

 Our nursery is staffed with two paid caregivers each Sunday.
 The nursery will be available from 9:55a.m. through the close of the service in the Nursery School.
 Please ask a staff member to direct you, if needed!
 If you prefer to keep your infant or toddler with you, there is a cry-room available (if needed!) in the Church library, adjacent to the Meetinghouse.

-Grades 6th – 12th usually remain in the service.
+Our youth in grades 6 – 12 usually remain in the service.
 However, there are events available for the students before, after, and sometimes during the services, and throughout the week!
-Click the links below for more information!
+Click the links below for more information.

 Do we need to be members to participate in Communion?